irudachirath/E-commerce_platform_doc/DATABASE_DESIGN.md

 6. **Hierarchical Data**:
     - The `category` table uses a self-referencing foreign key (`Parent_Category_id`) to establish a category hierarchy, allowing for nested categories in the e-commerce platform.

+7. **Storing Images Using Firebase**:

+    - When dealing with images especially in databases for e-commerce platforms where large volumes of images might be stored, it's often a best practice to avoid saving the images directly within the relational database.
+Because relational database storage can be more expensive compared to specialized storage solutions designed for multimedia content.
+Therefore we use Firebase to store images and store only the link to the image in the database.